UMCarpentries/intro-curriculum-r/paper/paper.md

 resolve an issue,
 then creates a pull request and asks for review from another team member, who finally merges the changes into the default branch.
-GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umcarpentries.org/intro-curriculum-r/).
+GitHub pages automatically uses the default branch to build a website that would allow us to host the polished curriculum (https://umcarpentries.org/intro-curriculum-r/).
-This model ensures that at least two pairs of eyes view the changes before they can be included in the curriculum, which reduces mistakes and contributes to better quality content.
+Our collaborative model ensured that at least two pairs of eyes viewed any changes before they could be included in the curriculum.
+This strategy helped us reduce mistakes and create better quality content.

 ![The curriculum development framework.
 Created with BioRender.com.](development-framework.png)